Briguy52/brian-website-2017/_posts/2015-05-25-SphinxLatexMac.md

 #### Introduction

 This will be a close-to-comprehensive guide on how to get started creating PDF and LaTeX files from .rst (reStructuredText) using Sphinx.
+If you're not familiar with Sphinx, it's a documentation generator that takes .rst files and converts them into other formats (such as HTML, PDF, LaTeX, etc.)

 Recommended knowledge: